 While we’re waiting for the third season there are several options to keep anime fans entertained.

 The first is that a My Next Life as a Villainess: All Routes Lead to Doom! movie was announced on September 17, 2021.
-In April 2022, the anime production committee announced the movie’s release date as being in 2023.
+The movie’s release date is in December 2023.

 The story summary hasn’t been announced yet.
 It’s possible the My Next Life as a Villainess movie could adapt Volume 6 in the light novel series, but it could also be an original story.
 (Please the news story in the link for more details.)

 There is a My Next Life as a Villainess: All Routes Lead to Doom!
 X OVA episode that will release with the special edition of manga Volume 7 on September 30, 2021.
 The OVA episode, which could be considered My Next Life as a Villainess Season 2 Episode 13, will tell a story of Katarina’s childhood from the light novels that was skipped by the anime.